dmacvicar/dmacvicar.github.io.old/tutorials/rpm-packaging/index.md

 For daily system administration and maintenance, the `rpm` tool is not sufficient.
 You will quickly fall into what is called the "dependency hell".
 Downloading packages by hand in order to satisfy a dependency to quickly realize this new package also requires something else.

-This problem is solved by a tool that implementes a solver.
+This problem is solved by a tool that implements a solver.
 The solver takes:

 * The list of installed packages (and therefore all its dependencies)
 * The list of available packages